sulmadmaulida/ScriptTermux/index.md

 1. fb-xrex.py
   > pkg install python -y

   > python fb-xrex.py

 2. ilham28.py
   > pkg install python -y

   > python fb-xrex.py

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/sulmadmaulida/ScriptTermux/settings/pages).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://support.github.com/contact) and we’ll help you sort it out.